What’s the Difference Between Ketosis, Ketones + DKA?

 Author

-Julia Blanchette PhD(c), RN, CDE
+Julia Blanchette PhD(c), RN, CDCES

 Julia has lived with type 1 diabetes for 20 years.
 She works as a certified diabetes educator and certified insulin pump and continuous glucose monitor (CGM) trainer.
 She is also finishing up her PhD in nursing science at Case Western Reserve University which is focused on financial stress, mental health and self-management in young adults with type 1 diabetes.
 In her spare time, she enjoys helping with Camp Ho Mita Koda where she is the healthcare director, exploring Cleveland and writing.
 You can follow her on Twitter @JBlanchetteCDE or on Instagram @nursejebcat.